monacca1/nuggit/README.md

 A wrapper script. "ngt" can be used to invoke all of the capabilities defined below.
 Tab auto-completion is optionally available for this wrapper.

 The nuggit.sh or nuggit.csh shell should be sourced to add nuggit to your path for bash or csh respectively.
 These files can be used as an example if needed to adopt for other shell environments.

 Usage information for most scripts is available with a "--man" or "--help"  parameter.
 For example, "ngt --man" or "ngt status --man".

+### Point of Contact
+Contact Chris Monaco or David Edell for more information

 ## Installation
 Several installation options are documented below for convenience.